Search Documentation

 • Follow the on-screen instructions to set up Duo Mobile as your second factor

-You should now be able to log in to CIT using MFA.
+You should now be able to log in using MFA.

-More information about MFA for CIT, including screenshots of the enrollment process, can be found in this MFA repository.
-All the instructions on that page have been integrated into this one.
+More information about MFA in the LDG, including screenshots of the enrollment process, can be found in this MFA repository.